contao/docs/docs/dev/reference/commands.md

 | `--enable-debug-csv` | By default the subscriber results are written to the standard output.
 You can ask the command to write everything to a CSV file by passing this option. |
 | `--debug-csv-path`   | This option allows you to override the default CSV file path, if you used `--enable-debug-csv`. |

+**Notes**
+1. If you have problems with the crawler, check if you have configured a domain on your root page.
+2. Protected pages can currently only be indexed via the backend.

 ## `contao:migrate`

 {{< version "4.9" >}}